-C. Instructional Activities Observed (including use of technology in planning and/or instruction) This narrative is optional.
+C. Instructional Activities Observed (including use of technology in planning and/or instruction) This is an optional narrative.

 PART III A. Student Teacher's Strengths

 B. Suggestions for further Focus and Improvement (Identify one or two components within the three domains that candidate should target for the next lesson.
 What particular strategies or instructional approaches can she or he employ to improve in these areas?)